 |Chul Heo is a filmmaker and media scholar.
-By tackling the fate of individual human beings within a larger societal context, his creative works and theoretical writings debunk the hidden logic of contemporary society.
 Chul's interests symbiotically complement each other, as a theorist and artist, by combining theory and praxis, academia and industry, and fiction with nonfiction to improve our media culture.
 As a teacher, it is his goal to inspire the next generation of filmmakers and media scholars who can voice their creative visions in the mainstream as well as independent operatives. |

-Chul has directed three feature films which have been distributed in theaters nationwide in South Korea.
+Chul has directed three feature films which have been released in theaters nationwide in South Korea.
 The most recent fiction, “The Return” (2017), won the Golden Zenith Award, winner in the First Fiction World Competition at the 41st Montreal World Film Festival.
 His two nonfictional feature films, “Ari Ari the Korean Cinema” (2012) and “Mira Story” (2015), which made a national controversy in South Korea by raising the critical views on the role of the government and capitalistic power in filmmaking and local community respectively, and have been screened in international film festivals in Paris, Bhutan, Busan, and Irvine.

 |Chul's scholarly interests focus on the study of production culture and aesthetics of film and television with a critical cultural studies approach.
 In particular, he is interested in critical and aesthetic implications of the look and sound of film and television, e.g. production design and sound design.
 To understand production culture of film and television, he pays attention to people who make creative decisions to deal with production conventions, creative rights, constraints and possibility in their institutional contexts, and the imagined audience in production process.|